PanchoVarallo/logelei/README.md

 https://logelei.readthedocs.io/en/latest/.

 ### For Developers
+Feel free to add more solution.
+Please create proper documentations and docstrings.
 Before creating a pull request, please go to `docs/source` to create a fresh documentation by running
 ```sh
 # 1. Delete all rst-files except index.rst, make.bat, Makefile
 # 2. clean the current build folder with